azhx/blagoblag/content/drafts/security-wants-2019.rst

   be valuable.
 * My bank to offer U2F support.
-* Just once when talking to someone about security, I'd like them to have heard of keys before I spoke to them.
+* Just once when talking to someone about security, I'd like them to have heard of security keys before I spoke to them.

 TLS 1.3 to the moon
 -------------------

-The IETF shipped the final TLS 1.3 spec in 2018.
+The IETF shipped the final `TLS 1.3 spec`_ in 2018.
 In 2019 I want adoption to take off.
-TLS 1.3 makes a number of security improvements over previous versions: better key handling for session resumption and removal of poor ciphersuites (such as CBC mode ciphers and RSA key exchange).
+TLS 1.3 makes a number of security improvements over previous
+versions: better key handling for session resumption and removal of poor ciphersuites (such as CBC mode ciphers and RSA key exchange).
 It also makes performance improvements.
 Further, in 2018 all the major browsers announced they were planning on retiring TLS 1.0 and 1.1 in 2019, I hope that continues according to plan.

 Success criteria: